-In Ontario, a mortgage broker – or mortgage agent, depending on specific licensing – is a professional who can negotiate the best mortgage by comparing all the offerings from multiple lenders, including banks, credit unions and trust companies, as well as alternative and private funding specialists.
-In other words, the mortgage broker acts as an intermediary between the borrower and the lender.
+In Ontario, a mortgage broker – or mortgage agent, depending on specific licensing – is a professional who can negotiate the best mortgage by comparing all the offerings from multiple lenders, including banks, credit unions and trust companies, and alternative and private funding specialists.
+In other words, the mortgage broker is an intermediary between the borrower and the lender.

 Should I try to find a mortgage with a rate hold in Ontario?

-If you’re planning to buy Ontario property in the future, it’s a wise choice to request that nesto secure a rate hold on your behalf so you don’t have to worry about interest rates rising while you’re home shopping.
+If you plan to buy Ontario property in the future, it’s a wise choice to request that nesto secure a rate hold on your behalf so you don’t have to worry about interest rates rising while you’re home shopping.